Skip to main content

 • Set the concentric load at a comfortable level, then add eccentric overload incrementally (start with +10–15%, progress as tolerated).

-• The 1 lb increment precision means you can progress loading in smaller steps than traditional equipment allows — particularly useful in the early stages when load tolerance is variable.
+• The 1 lb increment precision allows progression in smaller steps than traditional equipment — particularly valuable in early stages when load tolerance is variable.

-• The Concentric-Only option can be used as a starting point for patients who aren't yet tolerating eccentric load, then gradually introduce eccentric resistance as symptoms allow.
+• Use Concentric-Only as the starting point for patients not yet tolerating eccentric load; gradually introduce eccentric resistance as symptoms allow.

 Applicable to Achilles tendinopathy, patellar tendinopathy, lateral epicondylalgia, and rotator cuff tendinopathy protocols.